 Entomologist Richard Jones discusses the impact of human lighting on courting glow-worms.

 Yes.
 Male glow-worms find the non-flying females by their green glow.
 This cold light is produced by the chemical metabolism of a complex energy-storing molecule luciferin, by a special enzyme luciferase, and is the opposite of photosynthesis, releasing light photons into the night sky.

 Like moths, male glow-worms are attracted to artificial lights, which appear to confuse their navigation.
 The worry is that excessive lighting will distract them, preventing them from finding the females in the rough, grassy banks where they breed.

-Recent experiments in a small Swiss town found that when road lighting was on, simple LED traps only received males in dark areas far from lamp posts, but when the lights were off, males occurred in all areas.
+Experiments in a small Swiss town found that when road lighting was on, simple LED traps only received males in dark areas far from lamp posts, but when the lights were off, males occurred in all areas.

 Do you have a wildlife question you’d like answered?
-Email your question to email@example.com or post it to Q&A, BBC Wildlife Magazine, Immediate Media Company, 2nd Floor, Tower House, Fairfax Street, Bristol, BS1 3BN
+Email your question to email@example.com or post it to Q&A, BBC Wildlife Magazine, Immediate Media Company, Eagle House, Bristol, BS1 4ST.

 Get the official copy of the Wild Isles by Patrick Barkham!

 Subscribe to BBC Wildlife Magazine today and get a copy of the Wild Isles by Patrick Barkham plus, you will save 35% off the shop price and pay just £3.58 an issue!